 Runny nose, itchy eyes, brain-rattling sneezes … must be spring!
-In many parts of the U.S., allergy season begins in February and can last until early summer.
+In many parts of the U.S., spring allergy season begins in February and can last until early summer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy